39alpha/39alpharesearch.org/content/projects/carbon-bearing-mineral-state-space.md

 In this way, the project described to the right is measuring the distance of different water-based environments (lakes, streams, ship bilges, whatever it may be) from their inclination to precipitate (form) minerals which contain carbon.
-Mineral precipitation, such as when calcium builds up on your shower head, is a common feature of water-based systems.
+Mineral precipitation, such as when calcium carbonate builds up on your shower head, is a common feature of water-based systems.
 In the case of carbon, precipitation of minerals that contain carbon can offer a way to remove it from the atmosphere, and hence our interest here.

 The distance measure that is typically used in chemistry is in terms of energy.
 However we cannot